China flies 103 military planes toward Taiwan in a new high of activity the island calls harassment | Law-Order

 - Taiwan

-China's military sent 103 warplanes toward Taiwan in a 24-hour period in what the island's defence ministry said on Monday was a daily record in recent times.
+China's military sent 103 warplanes toward Taiwan in a 24-hour period in what the island's defense ministry called a recent new high.

 China, which claims Taiwan as part of its territory, has conducted increasingly large military drills in the air and waters around Taiwan as tensions have grown between the two and with the United States.